 (a) The Debt Financing of War

 A series of papers explore states' need to debt finance military expenditures.
 One paper published in International Organization details how central banks enable governments to credibly commit to repay the massive quantities of debt accumulated during war.
 Another paper, forthcoming in the Journal of Conflict Resolution, argues that only states with the ``financial wherewithal'' to debt finance military expenditures will enter war (an early probe into the politics of default served as the foundation for this paper).

 (b) Related Work

-(2) Alliance Politics
+(2) Alliance Formation

 By what processes do states form alliances or gain membership in existing alliances?
 Besides being an intriguing question in its own right, researching this question offers a window for exploring broader questions and concepts in international politics, such as how sovereign states cooperate.
 At present, this work falls into four projects: